The Spiritual Centre.co.uk

 The winding stems of Ivy offer a quiet metaphor for this inner journey.
 Like the vine climbing through layered leaves, the dreaming mind moves through layer upon layer of memory and imagination.
 Some traditions speak of this as touching the Akashic record, the deeper archive of experience woven through time.
 Whether understood as symbolism or subtle perception, Ivy reminds us that the dreaming mind can travel far beyond the limits of waking logic.

-In this way Ivy becomes a companion to the arts of dreamwalking and astral awareness.
+In this way Ivy becomes a companion to the arts of dream walking and astral awareness.
 It does not force the mind outward but invites it gently inward, into the spaces where imagination, memory, and perception meet.
-The vine simply teaches patience: slow the breath, quiet the senses, and allow the dreaming mind to climb its own hidden pathways through the inner world.
+The vine simply teaches patience: slow the breath, quiet the senses, and allow the dreaming mind to climb its own hidden pathways through the inner world. (see: Astral Travel - Dream Walking)

 This Page was last updated 7th March 2026